Written and illustrated by Jonathan Wojcik

-October 24: Top Ten Silent Hill monsters (Other than Pyramid Head and the hot nurses)
+October 24: Top Thirteen Silent Hill monsters (Other than Pyramid Head and the hot nurses)

-If you're only familiar with Silent Hill through the film adaptation and/or its internet fandom, you may be under the impression that it deals with spirits and demons, a common oversimplification of its much more abstract goings-on.
+If you're only familiar with Silent Hill through the film adaptation, most recent installments and/or its internet fandom, you may be under the impression that it deals with spirits and demons, a common oversimplification of its much more abstract goings-on.
 The evil forces of Silent Hill are better described as living nightmares, usually appearing only to certain people and taking forms personifying their psychological scars.
-It's never even clear that anything in the series is really happening, at least not the way we see it, which is honestly a lot scarier than just telling us the forces of hell have broken loose.
+It's never even clear that anything in the series is really happening, at least not the way we see it, which is honestly a lot scarier than just telling us the forces of hell have broken loose for the umpteenth time.

 Virtually all lists of Silent Hill monsters tend to be topped by its two most popular fiends, Pyramid Head and the "Bubble Head" Nurses , originally creatures conjured only by the memories of the second game's protagonist.
-While both are cool and their followings understandable, it's a shame how many other creatures tend to get shoved to the wayside in their favor, so for once, they are going to be disqualified for their unfair advantage.
+While both are cool and their followings understandable, it's a shame how many other creatures tend to get shoved to the wayside in their favor, so for once, they are going to be disqualified from appearing.

 The Schism has to be one of Silent Hill's most dangerous looking creations, an ordinary humanoid from the neck down and crazy hammerhead sword monster from the neck up.
 I really like the mouth that goes all the way up its flattened face, the teeth locking together like a big zipper.
 Of course, I may just like it because I can't help seeing a little killer mutant planarian in there.

-Another one from Homecoming, I love the way these two hideously bound and melded bodies form a quadruped with a "trunk" in profile.
+Another one from Homecoming, I like the way these two bound and melded bodies form a quadruped with a "trunk" in profile.
 The design has had at least a couple of fans devoted enough to recreate it rather dramatically for a convention.

 The last one I'm doing from Homecoming, Asphyxia demonstrates the rather unfortunate lack of subtlety in more recent Silent Hill titles, but also demonstrates how much cooler a Human Centipede could be than in the film of the same name.
 Originally, Asphyxia was going to have tentacles worming out of various orifices (including its breasts) but I guess they felt it was a little too much.
 Personally, I think if you're going to have a monster this explicit you may as well take it as far as you can.